Asthma triggers frequently include:

 - Irritants in the air, such as smoke, air pollution, chemical fumes and strong odors

 - Extreme weather conditions

 There are many effective medicines to treat asthma.
 Most people with asthma need two kinds: quick-relief medicines and long-term control medicines.
 Immunotherapy (allergy shots) can also be helpful.

-Patients may be reluctant to take medication because of cost or the potential side effects.
+Patients may be reluctant to take medication because of cost or potential side effects.
 If you have such concerns, talk with your allergist.
 Your allergist will work with you to find the right medicine, or combination of medicines, to manage your asthma and will adjust the dosage based on your symptoms and control.
-The goal is to have you feel your best with the least amount of medicine.
+The goal is to have you feeling your best with the least amount of medicine.

 Quick-relief medicines are taken at the first sign of symptoms for immediate relief:

 Both types of drugs are bronchodilators, meaning that they expand the passageways into the lungs (the bronchi), allowing more air in and out and improving breathing.
 They also help to clear mucus from the lungs by enabling the mucus to move more freely and get coughed out more easily.